trent-tarala/Yondo-Tracker/README.md

 - **Quick Reference**: Hover over any team-marked pack to see which team it was
 - **Project Organization**: Create separate projects for each different stream
 - **Completion**: Use "Mark Complete" when done to prevent accidental changes
-- **Personal Tracking**: Use the checkbox to distinguish between packs you pulled vs. observed
-- **Corrections**: Click on any pack again to modify its status or remove it from your personal list

 ## 🎨 Color Guide
 - **Green**: Chaser packs